SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

 2. Select the pipeline **EXE2CopyDatatoSQL** in the Pipelines

+3. **Publish the Pipeline and then Select Add trigger and Trigger now

-3. Check the various activities run in the pipeline
+4. Check the various activities run in the pipeline

    ![activities](images/62.png)